Generalized Polish spaces at regular uncountable cardinals: Polish-like spaces

 \begin{corollary} If \( X \) is \( \GG \)-Polish, then all its closed subspaces \( Y \) which are also spherically complete \( \GG \)-Polish (possibly with respect to a different \( \GG \)-metric) are retracts of \( X \). \end{corollary}

-Moreover, using the results obtained so far, one can easily observe that the classes of \( \SC_\kappa \)-spaces and \( \GG \)-Polish spaces do not coincide.
-On the one hand, there are \( \GG \)-Polish spaces which are not \( \SC_\kappa \)-spaces: in~\cite[Theorem 2.41]{Gal19} it is observed that Sikorski's \( \kappa \)-\( \RR \) is such an example, but it is also enough to consider any closed subset of \( \pre{\kappa}{\kappa} \) which is not strong \( \kappa \)-Choquet, such as the one defined in equation~\eqref{eq:finitelymanyzeroes}.
+Moreover, using the results obtained so far, one can easily observe that the classes of \( \SC_\kappa \)-spaces and \( \GG \)-Polish spaces are incomparable with respect to inclusion.
+On the one hand, there are \( \GG \)-Polish spaces which are not \( \SC_\kappa \)-spaces: in~\cite[Theorem 2.41]{Gal19} it is observed that Sikorski's \( \kappa \)-\( \RR \) is such an example, but it is also enough to consider any closed subset of \( \pre{\kappa}{\kappa} \) which is not strong \( \kappa \)-Choquet, such as the space $X_0$ defined in equation~\eqref{eq:finitelymanyzeroes}.
 Conversely, there are \( \SC_\kappa \)-spaces which are not \( \GG \)-Polish (to the best of our knowledge, examples of this kind were not yet provided in the literature): just take any non-$\kappa$-additive \( \SC_\kappa \)-space, such as \( \pre{\kappa}{\kappa} \) equipped with the order topology induced by the lexicographical ordering.

 In a different direction, Theorem~\ref{thm:SC-space+G-Polish} allows us to characterize inside one given class those spaces which happen to also belong to a different one in a very natural way.
 For example, among \( \SC_\kappa \)-spaces we can distinguish those that are also \( \GG \)-Polish by checking \( \kappa \)-additivity.
 Conversely, working in the class of \( \GG \)-Polish spaces we can isolate those spaces \( X \) in which player \( \pII \) wins the strong \( \kappa \)-Choquet game \( \Cho^s_\kappa(X) \) by checking spherical completeness.